total-typescript/total-typescript-book/book-content/book.md

 There are two tests inside the `setRange` function that are currently failing.

-Using the `//@ts-expect-error` directive, we find there are a couple more errors that need fixed.
+Using the `// @ts-expect-error` directive, we find there are a couple more errors that need fixing.
 Recall that this directive tells TypeScript we know there will be an error on the next line, so ignore it.
 However, if we say we expect an error but there isn't one, we will get the red squiggly lines on the actual `//@ts-expect-error` line.

 ```typescript
 // both of these show red squiggly lines under the ts-expect-error directive

 // @ts-expect-error too few arguments
 setRange([0]);

 // @ts-expect-error too many arguments
 setRange([0, 10, 20]);
 ```